Program Description

 Bachelor of Arts

-A BA/BS Degree Completion Program is for anyone who has already completed their lower-division general education breadth requirements.
-Only upper-division, major requirements will be taken completely online.
+The Fully Online Program is intended for students who prefer to take all of their classes online.
+The Degree Completion Program is for anyone who has already completed their lower-division general education breadth requirements.
+Both groups of students can take their major requirements, GE requirements, and other university requirements completely online.

-We also offer three minors and a certificate for students in other majors:
+We also offer three minors for students in other majors:

 Human Development